Generic Name: entecavir (en-TEK-a-vir)

 Some patients with hepatitis B virus (HBV) infection who took Baraclude had severe worsening of HBV infection after they stopped taking it.
 If you need to stop Baraclude, you will need close medical follow-up to check for worsening liver problems for at least several months after stopping it.
 Keep all doctor and lab appointments.
 Do not stop taking Baraclude without checking with your doctor.

 Baraclude should not be used in patients who also have HIV infection and are not receiving highly active antiretroviral therapy (HAART).
 If you have HIV infection or think that you may have been exposed to HIV, talk with your doctor before you begin to take Baraclude.

 Baraclude is used for:

 Baraclude is a nucleoside analogue.
-It works by reducing the amount of hepatitis B virus in the blood.
-It also helps prevent the hepatitis B virus from multiplying and infecting new liver cells.
+It works by reducing the amount of HBV in the blood.
+It also helps prevent the HBV from multiplying and infecting new liver cells.

 Do NOT use Baraclude if:

 - you are allergic to any ingredient in Baraclude